Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 ## NOTE: As of the time of this commit, the [original site](https://challenge.synacor.com/) appears to have been taken offline.
 Reddit user [/u/Aneurysm9](https://www.reddit.com/r/adventofcode/comments/11pjsxk/comment/jbzkpo3/) has posted a [repository](https://github.com/Aneurysm9/vm_challenge) with the puzzle binary, documentation and hashes of their solution codes.

 ### Introduction
+In the December of 2022 I learned about the [Advent of Code](https://adventofcode.com/).
+Advent of Code is a yearly series coding puzzles by Eric Wastl.
+Those puzzles reignited my enjoyment of coding for fun.
+I've been maintainting a legacy system so these puzzles doubled as a way to modernize my skill set.
+I choose to learn C# as it aligns with my professional goals.

+During my brief time with the Advent of Code (AoC) community I learned of the Synacor Challenge, another puzzle created by the same author.
+Having finished a block of AoC puzzles, I decided to take a break and spend some time seeing what I could do with the Synacor Challenge.

 In the words of the former website:

 >This challenge was given by Synacor at php[tek] and OSCON in years past.
 Now, we are opening it up to everyone!
 This is a programming challenge, but you can use any language you like.
 As you complete sections, come back here to check your answer codes.
 The winner during each convention got Apple gift cards and fame.
 While we're not giving away physical prizes any more, we still hope you'll find the challenges fun and interesting!

-In the December of 2022, I learned about [Advent of Code](https://adventofcode.com/) (AoC) coding puzzles from a co-worker.
-That fortuitous mention reignited my enjoyment of coding for fun.
-I've been maintainting a legacy system, so these puzzles doubled as a way to modernize my skill set.
-I choose to learn C# as it aligns with my professional goals.

-During my brief time with the AoC community I learned of the Synacor Challenge.
-Having finished a block of AoC puzzles, I decided to take a break and spend some time seeing what I could do with the Synacor Challenge.

 The overall setup is straightforward: Given a personalized binary and an architecture sheet, extract the eight codes from the puzzle and submit them to the website.

 I've had some minor experience working with binaries, but I've never actually done anything like this before.

-Since completing the challenge, I have read the writeups for several solutions.
-I found they tended to narrowly focus on the puzzles, and not what went into building the framework required to solve the puzzles.
 Below is my journey, which I hope will be of interest of anybody who started this puzzle with an experience level similar to my own.

 ***Everything after this is filled with spoilers.***